 Resistance takes many forms, but it has only one aim: that of stopping us from doing the work that calls most to our soul.
 It is the inner voice that creeps in and whispers “You’re not good enough”, “Who are you to do this”, “It is not safe to do it”, and so on and so forth.
 Resistance is the inner warden that wants to keep us from realizing our utmost human potential.

 In some form or another, everyone experiences resistance.
 For me, it’s been showing up mostly as the voice of self-doubt, the fear of poverty, and trouble.
 I’ve heard the inner whisper of creativity ever since I was a child, yet too often I caved in to Resistance.
 I caved in to the voices of “not good enough”, “it’s all been done before”, I’ve compared myself to the greatest creators who have walked the Earth and felt I fall short, I’ve let destructive criticism get me down.
 I now see it for what it is and I don’t let it stop me from creating anymore.
 And I’m happier than I’ve ever been creatively.

 How do you get over your Resistance?

 There is only one way to get over Resistance, and that is to show up and do the work.
 It is much like the sauna practice where you sit in the hot sauna and then you plunge fully into the cold deep water.
-Resistance tells you to not do it, because it’s uncomfortable, it’s freezing, you won’t like it, but if you plunge into the freezing water, you realize you can do it and it is actually strengthening you.
-And the next time it will be easier.
+Resistance tells you to not do it, because it’s uncomfortable, it’s freezing, you won’t like it.
+However, if you do plunge into the freezing water, you realize you can do it and it is actually strengthening you.
+The next time, it will be easier.
 And easier.
 And easier.